vmorgan-lab/TLE_fingerprint/README.md

 3. MultiAtlas_subj.nii is an atlas of the regions in the node_info.csv that is computed from the nwT1W3D_0001.nii.
 This was created using MultiAtlas segmentation https://github.com/VUIIS/Multi-Atlas-v3.0.0
 4. Connectomes must be in units of standard deviations from healthy controls.

+To do age correction of input patient data:
+1. Start with patient data in regions ordered by node_info ID
+2. FC should be in correlation r values
+	SC should be in mrtrix3 stramline count values
+3.	need age of patient in years and length of time series for FC
+4.	run FCR_to_ageZ.m to convert FC r values to Z and then age correct resulting in std from age matched control
+5.	run SC_to_age_log.m to convert SC to log values and then age correct resulting in std from age matched control